rdonson

-Any chance that RealSense wasn't enabled before the firmware update but that you or someone else enabled it afterwards?
+Any chance that RealSense wasn't enabled before the firmware update but that you or someone else enabled it afterwards?yes your right but before i got the latest firmware up date it did not respond like that

 3. A glitch in the Channel Settings which adds an additional channel to the throttle channel causing the motors to shut down when 2 controls are used at the same time.
 I have confirmed this on 6 aircraft, one of which was within the past month.
 Fortunately it is easy to identify by examining the ST16.